MattRowe18/CARLA/docs/source/index.rst

 This will launch CARLA in server mode, by default it should be listening to port 2000.
 In Windows, depending on firewall settings, you may have to create rules to allow connections on port 2000.
-You will see a new window open with title **CarlaUE4**, this is the rendering portal.
-The window may contain only black for a few seconds, but once the CARLA simulator is running, it will show a view of the default map Town01.
+You will see a new window open with the title **CarlaUE4**, this is the rendering portal.
+The window may be black for a few seconds, but once the CARLA simulator is running it will show a view of the default map Town01.

 .. image :: default_render.PNG